meganmiller/MMiller-CyberSecCourseWork/README.md

 Ansible was also used to automate configuration of the ELK machine.

 The playbook implements the following tasks:
-- Increaases virtual memory with sysctl.
+- Increases virtual memory with sysctl.
 - Uses apt to install docker.io and python3.
 - Uses pip to install docker.
 - Installs ELK container and sets published ports to 5044:5044, 5601:5601, and 9200:9200.